-JPEG Artifacts in Text and Handwriting
+3.4 JPEG Artifacts in Text and Handwriting

 The well known JPEG coding is a commonly used method to compress images.
-Differently from TIF and PNG formats which are lossless, JPEG is lossy in the sense that after dividing the image in 8x8 pixel blocks and applying a discrete cosine transform (DCT), we make a quantization operation.
+Differently from TIF and PNG formats which are lossless, JPEG is lossy in the sense that after dividing the image in $8 \times 8$ pixel blocks and applying a discrete cosine transform (DCT), we make a quantization operation.
 In this way we lose inevitably some information, which from a visual point of view means artifacts, such as Gibbs's oscillations, staircase noise or checkerboarding.
-The MCM and the AMSS can be used to reduce these unwanted effects and actually yield a visual improvement if we zoom a specified part of the text.
+The MCM and the AMSS can be used to reduce these unwanted effects and actually yield a visual improvement if we zoom a specified part of the text (see results in Figure 37).